-Against the Drought of Signs is a video installation that is in search of possible contemporary representations of forests in the political and economical situation of the Araucanía region in Chile, where industry and monoculture continues to provoke important territorial conflicts as well as causing major ecological upsets.
+Against the Drought of Signs is a video installation that is in search of possible contemporary representations of forests in the political and economic situation of the Araucanía region in Chile, where industry and monoculture continues to provoke important territorial conflicts as well as causing major ecological upsets.

 Composed of two video loops projected on screens that are placed one behind the other, these two videos, scenes of forest, explore how the notion of mimesis allow forms of expression and interaction with forests not only through poetry but also beyond language.